 Connect with others

 This piece of advice might sound counterintuitive for a time of year that is typically maxed out on social time.
 When I say “others”, I don’t mean acquaintances or challenging relatives.
 I mean take time to connect with people who make you feel fully seen and supported.
-That sense of true connection will help build your resilience, and that sense of resilience will come in handy when life feels challenging.
+That sense of true connection will help build your resilience.
+Resilience is a powerful tool when life feels challenging.

 Get involved in activities you enjoy (bonus points if they draw on creativity)

 This one might also sound counterintuitive given that your schedule is likely very busy this time of year!
 I remember a few years ago during this time of year, I signed up for a watercolor class.
-It was nice to have that time set aside for myself to do something I enjoyed and to experience a shift away from the day-to-day.
+It was nice to have that time set aside for myself to do something I enjoyed.
 It can feel very rejuvenating and empowering to prioritize yourself in that way.
 Find something that is a manageable time commitment for you and don’t wait until the new year to prioritize yourself.

 Find healthy ways to relax during the holiday season

 We often claim that we are so busy and we don’t have time to slow down or relax.
 Yet, the average American spends ~3 hours a day on their phone and almost 4 hours day watching TV.
 Clearly we are unconsciously searching for ways to unplug and relax – we’re just not being very intentional about it.
-While there is absolutely nothing wrong with turning to our phones or TV for a needed brain break, those types of activities have a tipping point at which they add to our stress instead of reduce it.
+While it’s okay to occasionally use phones or TV for a brain break, those types of activities have a tipping point.
+They can easily start to add to our stress instead of reduce it.

 So, what are other ways you can intentionally integrate moments of relaxation into your day or week?
 A walk, a bath, baking, quality time with a friend, yoga, or a cup of tea and a book.
 These simple activities can go a long way towards helping manage your emotional wellness.